BrightChamps Logo

 How to Convert Mixed Numbers to Decimals?

-Step 1: mixed number consists of a whole number and a fraction.
-Therefore, we should identify the whole number and fraction
+Step 1: A mixed number consists of a whole number and a fraction.
+Therefore, we should first separate and identify the whole number part and the fractional part.

-Step 3: Now, add the decimal from Step 2 to the whole number.
+Step 3: Add the decimal result to the whole number.

 Professor Greenline from BrightChamps